vluzko/Grace/Wast.md

         end
     end

-For some reason if you branch to the *block* the loop end, but branching to the *loop* continues the loop.
-I have no idea why this is the case.
+If you branch to the block the loop ends (because branching to a block goes to the end of the block).
+If you branch to the loop you branch to the beginning of the loop.

-    loop
-        block
-        ...
-        br_if 0 ;; Branch to block / end the loop if the top of the stack is non-zero

-        br 1 ;; Branch one level out / to the loop and continue the loop.

-        end
-    end

 ## Global variables
-Fuck if I know.

 ## Memory
 Memory is accessed in *bytes*.